 - Camp taste has an affinity for certain arts rather than others.
 Clothes, furniture, all the elements of visual décor, for instance, make up a large part of Camp.
 For Camp art is often decorative art, emphasizing texture, sensuous surface, and style at the expense of content. . . .

 - In naïve, or pure, Camp, the essential element is seriousness, a seriousness that fails.
 Of course, not all seriousness that fails can be redeemed as Camp.
 Only that which has the proper mixture of the exaggerated, the fantastic, the passionate, and the naïve. . . .

 ‘One must have a heart of stone to read the death of Little Nell without laughing.’

 – [Oscar Wilde] In conversation. . . .

-But the Camp sensibility is not going to restore neighborhoods, make Nike’s global supply chain into a just system of exchange, build trust between law enforcement and people of color, help our fractured communities see each other more compassionately, or challenge any other of our seemingly intractable problems.
+But the Camp sensibility is not going to restore neighborhoods, work Nike’s global supply chain into a just system of exchange, build trust between law enforcement and people of color, help our fractured communities see each other more compassionately, or challenge any other of our seemingly intractable problems.
 Forgive me for thinking that this advertising campaign as such won’t help very much either, and, further, that Nike is more likely to use Kaepernick to accomplish its ends rather than the opposite.